 Posted by Josh Schaap on December 14, 2016

-Awhile back, your business made a strategic decision to expand its data center beyond its physical borders.
-Now, a large amount of your servers live in hosted, third party cloud and colocation facilities around the U.S. and possibly the world.
+A while back, your business made a strategic decision to expand its data center beyond its physical borders.
+Now, a large number of your servers live in hosted, third-party cloud and colocation facilities around the U.S. and possibly the world.
 Why did you outsource a large portion of your infrastructure?
 You did so to save money, increase efficiencies and establish a local presence around your key markets to reduce latency and costs when transmitting data.
-It made much more sense at the time to partner with companies offering premium infrastructure in managed facilities, than to expand your legacy network (and take on additional CAPEX and OPEX).
+It made much more sense at the time to partner with companies offering premium infrastructure in managed facilities than to expand your legacy network (and take on additional CAPEX and OPEX).

 Posted by Marc Cram on September 12, 2016

 While both “cloud” and “cloud-first” are the new go to IT solutions for many companies, there remain a large number of situations where a complete outsourcing of your hardware infrastructure is not practical.
 In that circumstance, colocation of your IT should make the short list for consideration, whether it is driven by the needs for expansion, proximity, or interconnect.
 Colocation offers the advantages of highly efficient buildings, support for multiple locations, and access to some of the best interconnections available in the industry.

 Posted by RJ Tee on December 19, 2016